Associate Dean of Teacher Education

 Coordinator of Technological Education

-Dr. Chin is Associate Dean Undergraduate Studies and Coordinator of the Technological Education Program.
+Dr. Chin is Associate Dean of Teacher Education and Coordinator of the Technological Education Program.
 His research interests can be found in the areas of teacher education and science education.
 Within teacher education, his research focuses on the complexities of the practicum setting (from both the teacher candidate’s and school associate’s perspectives) and how we can improve our understanding of this setting through the establishment of collaborative communities of practice.

 A related area of research stems from his interest in workplace learning.
 Specifically, with colleagues Hugh Munby and Nancy Hutchinson, he has been conducting research on high school students working in co-operative education contexts with a science focus.
 The research team wrote a discussion paper for the Council of Ministers of Education (CMEC) highlighting the research issues that need to be addressed in high-school co-operative education, and they are now working on their third SSHRC-funded research grant in this area.
-For more information, go to the Co-operative Education and Workplace Learning (CEWL) website.
 Additional research is being conducted on a 2-year SSHRC-HRDC grant that also includes Denise Stockley and Joan Versnel as co-investigators.

 In science education, Dr. Chin is concerned with the implications for teaching and learning when one attends to constructivist learning theories, metacognition, multicultural/inclusive science, and issues within the philosophy of science.
 As part of the Ontario secondary school curriculum reform process, he co-authored discussion papers in both “secondary science” and “guidance and career education” for the Ministry of Education and Training.
 He has been involved in a three-year initiative to support the development of expertise in elementary science and technology within our local school boards, and is currently involved in a three-year project with secondary science teachers.